shiyanboxer/Startup-Success-Predictor-v2/README.md

 ### **Next Steps**
 The following is a list of features that are out of scope for this project but would be worthwhile exploring in future iterations.
 These features would provide a more comprehensive and desirable user experience.

-*   Use Tensorflow to automatically classify pictures
-*   Train dataset on multiple datasets
+- Train dataset on multiple datasets
-*   Add additional criteria
+- Add additional criteria
-*   Explore other models
+- Explore other models
-*   Add authentication
+- Add authentication